1-Uryson width and covers

 \begin{proposition}[$2$-dimensional reduction] Suppose that $\{X_n\}_{n=1}^\infty$ is a sequence of compact Riemannian polyhedra such that $\{\dim(X_n)\}$ is bounded and the ratio $\displaystyle\frac{\UW_1(X_n)}{\UW_1(\widetilde{X_n})}$ is unbounded.
 Then there is a related sequence $\{Y_n\}_{n=1}^\infty$ of compact 2-dimensional Riemannian polyhedra such that the ratio $\displaystyle\frac{\UW_1(Y_n)}{\UW_1(\widetilde{Y_n})}$ is unbounded. \end{proposition}

 \begin{proof} Let $\{X_n\}_{n=1}^\infty$ be a sequence of compact Riemannian polyhedra as in the hypothesis.
-By Proposition~\ref{p:mfld}, we can assume each $X_n$ to be closed Riemannian manifold satisfying the same hypotheses.
-Furthermore, after scaling we can assume that $\{\UW_1(X_n)\}$ is unbounded and $\{\UW_1(\widetilde{X_n}\}$ is bounded.
+By Proposition~\ref{p:mfld}, we can assume that each $X_n$ is a closed Riemannian manifold satisfying the same hypotheses.
+Furthermore, after scaling we can assume that $\{\UW_1(X_n)\}$ is unbounded and $\{\UW_1(\widetilde{X_n})\}$ is bounded.

-By \cite[Theorem 1.1]{Bowditch}, any smooth closed Riemannian manifold admits a smooth cubulation such that if we equip each cube with the metric of a standard Euclidean cubes (up to some scaling), then the resulting path metric on the manifold induced from the cubulation differs from the original metric by at most some multiplicative constant $L$ that depends only on the dimension of the manifold (also see \cite{BoDG}).
-Applying this to each $X_n$, we can assume that each $X_n$ is equipped with a cubulation and a path metric where each cube is a standard Euclidean cubes (up to some scaling).
-Since $\{\dim(X_n)\}$ is bounded, this path metric differ from the original metric by a multiplicative constant $L$ for all $X_n$.
+By \cite[Theorem 1.1]{Bowditch}, any smooth closed Riemannian manifold admits a smooth cubulation such that if we equip each cube with the metric of a standard Euclidean cube (up to some scaling), then the resulting path metric on the manifold induced from the cubulation differs from the original metric by at most some multiplicative constant $L$ that depends only on the dimension of the manifold (also see \cite{BoDG}).
+Applying this to each $X_n$, we can assume that each $X_n$ is equipped with a cubulation and a path metric where each cube is a standard Euclidean cube (up to some scaling).
+Since $\{\dim(X_n)\}$ is bounded, this path metric differs from the original metric by a multiplicative constant $L$ for all $X_n$.
 Thus for the rest of the proof we can assume that $X_n$ is equipped with the path metric coming from the cubulation.